mike-north/awesome-learn-to-code/README.md

 ## [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)

+* [Check I/O](https://checkio.org/) - Improve your coding skills by solving engaging challenges and fun task using Python and JavaScript
 * [CodeCombat](https://codecombat.com/play) - Learn how to code by playing a game
 * [Codewars](https://www.codewars.com/) - Improve your skills by training with others on real code challenges
 * [CodinGame](https://www.codingame.com/) - Games and Programming Challenges to Code Better